pivotal-cf/om/docs/download-product/README.md

   --output-directory, -o       string (required)  directory path to which the file will be outputted.
 File Name will be preserved from Pivotal Network
   --pivnet-api-token, -t       string             API token to use when interacting with Pivnet.
 Can be retrieved from your profile page in Pivnet.
-  --pivnet-disable-ssl         bool               whether to disable ssl validation when contacting the Pivotal Network --pivnet-file-glob, -f       string (required)  glob to match files within Pivotal Network product to be downloaded.
-  --pivnet-product-slug, -p    string (required)  path to product --product-version, -v        string             version of the product-slug to download files from.
+  --pivnet-disable-ssl         bool               whether to disable ssl validation when contacting the Pivotal Network --pivnet-product-slug, -p    string (required)  path to product --product-version, -v        string             version of the product-slug to download files from.
 Incompatible with --product-version-regex flag.
   --product-version-regex, -r  string             regex pattern matching versions of the product-slug to download files from.
 Highest-versioned match will be used.
 Incompatible with --product-version flag.